What is methicillin-resistant Staphylococcus aureus (MRSA)?

 bacteria, normally live on your skin and in your nose, usually without causing

 problems.
+But if these bacteria become resistant to antibiotics, they can cause serious infections, especially in people who are ill or weak.
 MRSA is different from other types of staph because it cannot be

 treated with certain antibiotics such as methicillin.